letyang23/ucla-lecture-notes/PM 618/Final.md

 possible outcomes for the sequence of $r$ experiments.

 Example 1: Need to choose a password for an online account.
-Password must consist of two lowercase letters (a to z) followed by one capital letter (A to Z) followed by four digits (0,1, $\dots$, 9).
+Password must consist of two lowercase letters (a to z) followed by one capital letter (A to Z) followed by four digits (0,1, \dots, 9).

 Example 2: How many subsets does a set with $n$ elements have?